gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

 # Exercise 3: API Documentation and Versioning

 ## 🎯 Objective
-Enhance your Library API with comprehensive documentation using Swagger/OpenAPI, implement API versioning, and add advanced features like health checks and API analytics.
+Enhance your RESTful API with comprehensive documentation using Swagger/OpenAPI, implement API versioning, and add advanced features like health checks and API analytics.

 ## ⏱️ Estimated Time
 40 minutes